Piotrusek/deej/README.md

 ### Bill of Materials

 - An Arduino Nano, Pro Micro or Uno board
-  - I am using arduino Uno becouse it is the one I had on me when I started this project but I recommend using a Nano or a Pro Micro for their smaller form-factor, friendlier USB connectors and more analog pins.
-In the feature i am planning on moving to nano.
+  - I am using arduino nano due to small size and USB-C.
   - You can also use any other development board that has a Serial over USB interface
 - 2 slide potentiometers
 - 16x2 lcd display with I2C interface